BourgoisAlexis/WildBurnt/README.md

 ### Basic map interface
 I choose to prototype it mostly with UI elements, since it makes it easier to scale with screen size and make it interactable with basic actions like click, drag, etc...
-I ended up with a basic map layout where i spawn some randomly generated tiles.
+I ended up with a basic map layout where i spawn some randomly generated tiles.</br>
-*Images comming soonish*
+*Images coming soonish*

 ### Vote system
-Every time the players land on the map screen, they can vote for the next tile to explore.
+Every time the players land on the map screen, they can vote for the next tile to explore.</br>
-*Images comming soonish*
+*Images coming soonish*